jh-midi/AtomSQ-accordion/README.md

 This is an example of portmidi usage with the help of MLton<br>
 Accordion configuration for BC or GC on ATOM sq<br>
 Knobs can be set to relative and speed is ajustable with step control. <br>
+The Makefile is for Linux Fedora<br>
+for Windows use make -f Makefile.win<br>
 Windows application is provided in atomSQ.zip file.

 ![controller (Petite)](https://github.com/user-attachments/assets/d524c26e-2b67-45ff-8418-ca77dbc1812b)